 There are also concerns that white bread is more active in triggering adverse reactions to wheat.
 The grain components of most concern are proteins and FODMAPs (Fermentable Oligo-, Di- and Monosaccharides And Polyols).
 In particular, the gluten proteins are responsible for triggering detrimental physiological changes in coeliac disease (which currently affects about 1% of the population in the UK) (Croal et al., 2019) while the amylase/trypsin inhibitors (ATIs) have also been implicated in “non-coeliac wheat sensitivity” (Geisslitz et al, 2021).
 True IgE-mediated food allergy to wheat has a very low prevalence (a recent report showing 0.25% of Germans aged 12-80 (Neyer et al., 2025)) but a range of proteins have been implicated including gluten proteins and ATIs, with the latter being the major allergens in Bakers’ asthma (respiratory allergy) (Geisslitz et al., 2021).

-FODMAPs are considered to exacerbate symptoms in irritable bowel syndrome (IBS) (which has an estimated prevalence of 5%-20% in the UK (NICE, 2017)) because they are rapidly fermented in the colon leading to the production of carbon dioxide (Whelan and Staudacher, 2022).
-The major FODMAPs in wheat grain are fructo-oligosaccharides (fructans) and raffinose (the trisaccharide galactose glucose fructose).
+FODMAPs are considered to exacerbate symptoms in irritable bowel syndrome (IBS) (which has an estimated prevalence of 5%-20% in the UK (NICE, 2017)) because they are rapidly fermented in the colon leading to the production of gas and an increase in luminal water (Cox et al. 2021; Whelan and Staudacher, 2022).
+The major FODMAPs in wheat grain are fructo-oligosaccharides (fructans) and raffinose (the trisaccharide galactose glucose fructose) (Ispiryan et al., 2020).

-Fructans are more highly concentrated in whole grain than in white flour while gluten proteins (and probably also ATIs) are only present in the starchy endosperm and therefore account for higher proportions of the total protein in white flour.
+Fructans are more highly concentrated in whole grain than in white flour (Ispiryan et al., 2020).
+By contrast, gluten proteins are only present (Shewry et al., 2029) and ATIs enriched (Geisslitz et al., 2021) in the starchy endosperm and hence in white flour.

 It has also been suggested that factory-produced white bread may be consumed more rapidly than wholemeal bread due to its softer texture (Heuven et al., 2024).
 Although this could lead to higher consumption it does not demonstrate that the product is intrinsically unhealthy.